pebri86/verify-pdf/docs/installation.md

                 - /root/logs:/logs
                 - /root/sharefolder:/sharefolder
  ```
-4. Run the container
+4. To run the Docker container:

- Run the docker container using docker compose
+ Start the Docker container by running the following command with sudo:

  ```bash
  $ sudo docker-compose up -d
  ```

- verify the running docker container
+ To verify that the container is running, use the following command:

  ```bash
  $ sudo docker ps
  ```

- here the sample output
+ The output should be similar to this:

  ```bash
  CONTAINER ID   IMAGE                                                      COMMAND                CREATED        STATUS                       PORTS                              NAMES
 8ba281c25a23   registry.perurica.co.id:443/keysign/signadapter:latest     "/bin/app"             3 hours ago    Up About an hour             0.0.0.0:9044->7777/tcp             perisai-adapter
  ```

-5. Verify using browser and access documentation
+5. To access the documentation using a browser:

- Type at the address bar of browser http://vm-or-server-ip-address:9044 you will welcome by json message
+ Type the following URL into the address bar of your browser: http://vm-or-server-ip-address:9044.
+You should see a JSON message that says:

  ```json
  {
     message: "Welcome to Signing Adapter 0.0.5-a",